fij/btup/README.md

 ### (F) Acknowledgements

-Regarding the contents of this course, I would like to thank Tamas Vicsek and Marton Sebok for teaching me.
+I would like to thank Tamas Vicsek and Marton Sebok for teaching me.